Skip to content

 Affordable, equitable and sustainable energy access and planning

 This thematic area is all about people, policy and planning.
-We examine how energy access affects people, how they should be meaningfully included in energy access planning and policy, and how planning decisions—such as where infrastructure is designed or located—and related policies shape local communities, economies, and broader development outcomes.
-Our key goals are to expand access, advance justice find energy planning, and strengthen domestic agency and capacity.
+We examine how energy access affects people, how they should be meaningfully included in energy access planning and policy, and how planning decisions – such as where infrastructure is designed or located – and related policies shape local communities, economies, and broader development outcomes.

-Using mixed-methods approaches we consider how policy, people and planning interrelate across scales – from international to national and local – to drive inclusive energy access outcomes.
+Using mixed-methods approaches we consider how policy, people and planning interact across scales – from international to national and local – to drive inclusive energy access outcomes.
 We engage with diverse stakeholder networks including academic institutions, national governments, civil society, local traditional leaders, and communities.

-We are supporting the transition to devolved energy planning which better accounts for local needs and can promote inclusive, appropriate access.
+We are supporting the transition to devolved energy planning, which better accounts for local needs and can promote inclusive, appropriate access.

-• We mapped how data for energy planning flows between national and subnational level to facilitate energy planning.
+We mapped how data for energy planning flows between national and subnational level to facilitate energy planning.

-• We investigated how Gender Equality and Social Inclusion, and climate adaptation can be accounted for in County Energy Plans, and identified the minimum data requirements to do so.
+We investigated how Gender Equality and Social Inclusion, and climate adaptation can be accounted for in County Energy Plans, and identified the minimum data requirements to do so.

-• We work with diverse stakeholders to understand energy access in informal settlements using energy models, system dynamics and participatory methods
+We work with diverse stakeholders to understand energy access in informal settlements using energy models, system dynamics and participatory methods.

 Key stakeholders for this work include the ministry of energy, county energy directors, civil society organisations, the energy utility, local communities and development programmes.